sunfounder/newton-lab-kit/docs/source/raspberry_pi_pico2.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

+.. _cpn_pico_2:

-Introduction to Raspberry Pi Pico 2
+Raspberry Pi Pico 2
 ==============================================

 .. image:: img/pico-2.png
     :width: 200
     :align: center

-With a higher core clock speed, double the memory, more powerful Arm cores, optional RISC‑V cores, new security features, and upgraded interfacing capabilities, Raspberry Pi Pico 2 delivers a significant performance boost, while retaining compatibility with earlier members of the Raspberry Pi Pico series.
+With a higher core clock speed, double the memory, more powerful Arm cores, optional RISC‑V cores, new security features, and upgraded interfacing capabilities, Raspberry Pi Pico 2 delivers a significant performance boost, while retaining compatibility with earlier members of the Raspberry Pi Pico 2 series.

 Programmable in C / C++ and Python, and with detailed documentation, Raspberry Pi Pico 2 is the ideal microcontroller board for enthusiasts and professional developers alike.